dcarpintero/taxonomy-completion/README.md

 clusters = hdbs.fit_predict(umap_embedding)             # apply HDBSCAN on reduced UMAP
 ```

 The `cluster_selection_method` determines how HDBSCAN selects flat clusters from the tree hierarchy.
-Using `eom` (Excess of Mass) in combination with embedding quantization appeared to favour some larger clusters that would have needed a reclustering step.
-Instead, by using the `leaf` selection method, the algorithm selects leaf nodes from the tree, and produced a more fine grained clustering than Excess of Mass.

-The `cluster_selection_method` determines how HDBSCAN selects flat clusters from the tree hierarchy.
 Using `eom` (Excess of Mass) cluster selection method in combination with embedding quantization, tended to create a few larger, less specific clusters.
 These clusters would have required a further *reclustering process* to extract meaningful latent topics.
 Instead, by switching to the `leaf` selection method, the algorithm selects leaf nodes from the cluster hierarchy, and produced a more fine grained clustering compared to the Excess of Mass method.

 <figure>